A Little Honey Does A Body Good...

 However, as bad the ultimate reveal of Dr. No himself may have been featuring the least Asian-looking man since Mickey Rooney played a Japanese photographer in Breakfast at Tiffany's despite the doctor's Eurasian background, the reveal of 007 is one of the best and most iconic in film history.

 Here is where director Terence Young showed great flair by withholding until Connery delivers his first line,

-In his also too-brief time as the villainous Doctor No (no relation to Doctor Who), Wiseman was perfect as the calm, almost urbane villain.
-My only caveat with Wiseman (apart from the fact that he was no Asian or even part-Asian and didn't have a convincing make-up job), was that he didn't prove to be a good antagonist.
+In his also too-brief time as the villainous Doctor No, Wiseman was perfect as the calm, almost urbane villain.
+My only caveat with Wiseman apart from his unconvincing make-up job, was that he didn't prove to be a good antagonist.
 Dr. No was just the device to get the story going, not the central figure in all the intrigue and murderous mayhem going on in his name.

 Again, at the risk of getting ahead of myself, when it comes to other Bond villains, the bad doctor didn't have a major role in the film itself.
 Moreover, his demise was both quick and somewhat anticlimactic, with none of the big buildup that others were to have.

-Finally, while Peter Hunt's editing was well-done (in particular when Bond, Quarrel, and Honey were escaping No's guards by the river), the sets and costumes make Dr. No a bit dated: you can tell this was the early 60s from the overall look of the film.
+Finally, while Peter Hunt's editing was well-done in particular when Bond, Quarrel, and Honey were escaping No's guards by the river, the sets and costumes make Dr. No a bit dated.

 Next Bond Film: From Russia With Love